tiprankstipranks

 Technology - Risk 1

-Many of our consumers shop with us through our Company-owned e-commerce websites or through third party digital marketplaces on which we operate.
-Consumer expectations and related competitive pressures have increased and are expected to continue to increase relative to various aspects of our e-commerce operations, including speed of product delivery, shipping charges, return privileges, and other evolving expectations.
-Increasingly, consumers are using mobile-based devices and applications to shop online with us and with our competitors, and to do comparison shopping, as well as to engage with us and our competitors through digital services and experiences that are offered on mobile platforms.
+Many of our consumers shop with us through our Company-owned e-commerce websites or through third-party digital marketplaces.
+Consumer expectations and competitive pressures, including speed of product delivery, shipping charges, return privileges, and other evolving expectations, have increased and are expected to continue to increase.
+Consumers are increasingly using mobile platforms to shop with us and with our competitors, to do comparison shopping, and to engage with us and our competitors.
 We are increasingly using social media to interact with our consumers and as a means to enhance their shopping experience.
-Any failure on our part to provide attractive, effective, reliable, secure, user-friendly e-commerce websites that offer a wide assortment of merchandise with rapid delivery options and that continually meet the changing expectations of online shoppers or any failure to provide attractive digital experiences to our customers could place us at a competitive disadvantage, result in the loss of e-commerce and other sales, harm our reputation with consumers, have an adverse effect on the growth of our e-commerce operations globally and have an adverse effect on our business and results of operations.
-In addition, as use of our digital platforms continues to grow, we will need an increasing amount of technical infrastructure to continue to satisfy our consumers' needs.
-If we fail to continue to effectively scale and adapt our digital platforms to accommodate increased consumer demand, our business may be subject to interruptions, delays or failures and consumer demand for our products and digital experiences could decline.
+Any failure on our part to provide effective, reliable, secure, user-friendly e-commerce websites that offer a wide assortment of merchandise with rapid delivery options and that continually meet the changing expectations of consumers could place us at a competitive disadvantage, result in the loss of e-commerce and other sales, harm our reputation, have an adverse effect on the growth of our e-commerce websites and have an adverse effect on our business and results of operations.
+In addition, as use of our digital platforms grows, we will need an increasing amount of technical infrastructure.
+If we fail to effectively scale and adapt our digital platforms to accommodate increased consumer demand, our business may be subject to interruptions, delays or failures and consumer demand for our products and digital experiences could decline.
 Risks specific to our Company-owned e-commerce websites also include diversion of sales from our Company-owned retail stores and our retailers' brick and mortar stores, difficulty in recreating the in-store experience through direct channels and liability for online content.
 Our failure to successfully respond to these risks could adversely affect e-commerce sales, as well as damage our reputation and brands.

 Technology - Risk 2